 The new wireless network is being constructed by Lancashire-based company IX Wireless, while the broadband is being delivered to consumers and businesses by internet service provider 6G Internet.

-“As a gigabit capable town, more residents and businesses will be able to take advantage of technology and services that are at the cutting edge of what is possible.
+“As a gigabit capable town, more residents and businesses in Bolton will be able to take advantage of technology and services that are at the cutting edge of what is possible.

 “We are working hard to ensure the new network is rolled out over the next two years and we’re very excited to see the impact this new technology will have.”